-Included in advances to suppliers and contractors is an advance paid to a real estate agent of AED 18,841 thousand for purchase of land parcels in Abu Dhabi.
-The legal formalities for purchase of such land parcels is in progress and is expected to be completed during the year ending 2023.
+Advances to suppliers and contractors include an amount of AED 18,841 thousand (2022: AED 18,841 thousand) paid to a real estate entity for purchase of parcels of land in Abu Dhabi.
+The legal formalities for purchase of parcels of land is in progress and is expected to be completed during the year ending 31 December 2024.